Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 03 - Fairness in AI and ML.md

 > Word2vec is a technique for natural language processing published in 2013.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
 As the name implies, word2vec represents each distinct word with a particular list of numbers called a vector.
 The vectors are chosen carefully such that a simple mathematical function (the cosine similarity between the vectors) indicates the level of semantic similarity between the words represented by those vectors. -Wiki

+- Stores each word as a point in space, where it is represented by a vector of a fixed number of dimensions (generally 30)
+- Unsupervised, built just by reading huge corpus of data
+- Dimensions are projections along different axes

 ## Lesson 13 Bias In Word Embeddings

 ### Bias In Word Embedding